-The festival is generally celebrate in the months of March or April.
-A popular festival especially among the Vaishnavs of Hindu Caste, Ram Navami marks the birth anniversary of Lord Rama.
+The festival is generally celebrated in the months of March or April.
+A popular festival especially among the Vaishnavs of the Hindu Caste, Ram Navami marks the birth anniversary of Lord Rama.
 People celebrate this day with devotion and joy, organize devotional song recitation and worship the infant, Lord Rama.

 In the southern parts, the festival of Rama Navami is symbolic of the onset of preparations for the widely popular Jagannath Ratha Yatra.
-The states of Uttar Pradesh, Telangana, Jharkhand, Bihar, and some more southern states celebrate the festival, where the roots of the festival are quite deep.
+The states of Uttar Pradesh, Telangana, Jharkhand, Bihar, and some more southern states are the ones where the roots of the festival are quite deep.

-The celebration of the festival is seen as people worship the miniature statues of the deity, perform their daily duties of bathing them, and put them in a comfortable cradle.
-Fasts are an important part of devotees during this period.
-It is believe to help achieve salvation to the soul.
+To celebrate & show their dedication, people worship the miniature statues of the deity, perform their daily duties of bathing them, and putting them in a comfortable cradle.
+Devotees fast during this period.
+It is believed to help achieve salvation to the soul.

-Every year, the festival made out of pure devotion.
-Ram Navami is celebrate on the ninth which is also the last day of the Chaitra Navratri.
-However, Lord Rama is popularly believed to be the seventh form of Lord Vishnu.
-The occasion of Ram Navami celebrates the birth anniversary of the deity.
-As he descended upon the earth, as the son of King Dasaratha and Queen Kaushalaya.
+Every year, Ram Navami falls on the ninth which is also the last day of the Chaitra Navratri.
+Lord Rama is the seventh form of Lord Vishnu.
+The occasion of Ram Navami celebrates the birth anniversary of the deity as he descended upon the earth, as the son of King Dasaratha and Queen Kaushalaya.

-Although the festival marks the name of Lord Rama.
-It is also celebrated as a reverence to the deities Sita, Hanuman, Lakshmana, and Surya.
+Although the festival is about Lord Rama, people also celebrate it as a reverence to the deities Sita, Hanuman, Lakshmana, and Surya.
 The festival denotes the win of Good over evil.

-In Ayodhya, the birthplace of Lord Rama.
-The day comprises of taking a dip in the popularly referred sacred River Sarayu followed by a visit to the Rama Temple.
+In Ayodhya, the birthplace of Lord Rama, the day comprises of taking a dip in the popularly referred to sacred River Sarayu followed by a visit to the Rama Temple.
 The early morning routine comprises offering water to the Sun God as a sign of respect.
-Surya is believe to be an ancestor of Lord Rama.
+Surya is an ancestor of Lord Rama.

-Therefore, Festivals have always been the heart of India.
+Festivals have always been the heart of India.
 They bring a sense of Joy, Devotion, and freshness to the minds of individuals.
 With the pomp and celebrations, precaution to stop crowding is of utmost necessity.
-So, Celebrate from your home through social media because in times of Uncertain waves of Pandemic, Yeh Bhi Theek Hai!
+So, celebrate each and every festival because Ye Bhi Theek Hai!